radix-place/coprime_count/README.md

 > *Explicit Functional Formulas for Restricted Coprime Representations of Even Integers*
 > Andrés M. Salazar

-The code implements the closed functional expressions for the counting function $g(2n, p)$ (see Theorem 4.13) and includes a built-in computational verifier that directly compares the theoretical values against brute-force enumeration.
+The code implements the closed functional expressions for the counting function \( g(2n,p) \) (see Theorem 4.13 in the paper) and includes a built-in computational verifier that directly compares the theoretical values against brute-force enumeration.

 ---

 ## Purpose

-The script serves two main purposes:
+This script serves two main purposes:

 1. **Exact evaluation of the functional counting formulas** derived in the paper.
 2. **Independent verification of correctness**, by comparing the functional result with a direct computational count.

-This provides a fully reproducible computational validation of the theoretical framework.
+Together, these provide a fully reproducible computational validation of the theoretical framework.

 ---